 Hogwarts Legacy: cut to the chase

 - What is it?
-An RPG title based on the Harry Potter franchise, set in the 1800s
+A Harry Potter RPG set in the 1800s

 Hogwarts Legacy release date and platforms